vikram-kangotra/Bootloader/README.md

-# Miosis
+# Booloader
-A repository for my curious mind to understand OS Development from low level
+A repository for my curious mind to understand Bootloaders from low level.